-It comes a no surprise that correct spelling and good grammar have a big influence on the experience of your readers as they interact with your content.
+It comes as no surprise that correct spelling and good grammar have a big influence on a reader's experience as they read the content of your site.

-But are grammar and spelling considered a ranking factor in Google?
+But isgrammar and spelling considered a ranking factor in Google?

 It is still not clear whether spelling and grammar are counted as a direct ranking factor.

 Some time ago Matt Cutts, former head of the webspam team at Google, said:

 We noticed a while ago that, if you look at the PageRank of a page (how reputable we think a particular page or site is) the ability to spell correlates relatively well with that.
 So, the reputable sites tend to spell better and the sites that are lower PageRank, or very low PageRank, tend not to spell as well.

 His answer is ambiguous.
 While he says it isn't considered a direct factor, he also mentions that pages with higher ranks tend to spell better.

 The statement from Bing is a bit more clear.
 Duane Forrester, Sr. Product Manager at Bing, said in Bing's blog:

 ...just as you’re judging others’ writing, so the engines judge yours.
 If you struggle to get past typos, why would an engine show a page of content with errors higher in the rankings when other pages of error free content exist to serve the searcher?
 Like it or not, we’re judged by the quality of the results we show.
 So we are constantly watching the quality of the content we see.

 In short, he says that if someone doesn't take the time to proofread the content of his site, why would they rank it higher than other webmasters that make an effort to get it right.